Use websites instead of virtual directories in IIS

 -

-Using virtual directories can cause errors if multiple Intrexx portals are hosted on the same website.
+The use of virtual directories can lead to errors if several Intrexx portals are hosted on the same website.

 -